 Column Capital Advisors

-With $1 million as the minimum to open an account, Column Capital Advisors stands among the top of our list for highest minimum.
-That means it’s no surprise that the fee-only company has one of the highest percentages of high-net-worth clients on our list.
-Column Capital generally works with those with a net worth of $2 to $25 million.
+With $1 million needed to open an account, Column Capital Advisors stands around the top of our list for highest minimum requirement.
+It should come as no surprise then that the fee-only firm has one of the highest percentages of high-net-worth clients on our list as well.
+It also works with retirement plans, charities, businesses and trusts.

 Column Capital Advisors Background

-With all the CPA experience, it makes sense that this firm highlights tax services as one of its client offerings.
+With all the CPA experience at this firm, it makes sense that it highlights tax services as one of its client offerings.
 Column Family Office, part of the firm, provides tax services to high-net-worth individuals and families.

 Column Capital Advisors Investing Philosophy

-The advisors at Column Capital use the Nobel Prize-winning investment strategy called Modern Portfolio Theory.
-This theory helps investors classify, estimate and control risk and return.
+The advisors at Column Capital use the Nobel Prize-winning investment strategy called modern portfolio theory.
+This approach helps investors classify, estimate and control risk and return.
 Most robo-advisors such as Wealthfront and Betterment use this theory when creating investment algorithms.